Zedstar16/Yeet/README.md

 # Yeet
-So this plugin is about launching players around,  :)
+So this plugin is about yeeting players around,  :)

 - The (x) (y) (z) is the force and direction axix, i wouldnt go for values much higher than 5 as the server usually reverts the movement however feel free to experiment